Austin Carlile Called Out By Trivium Bassist

 Austin Carlile, former frontman of metalcore band Of Mice & Men, recently tweeted an anti-vaccination picture and claimed that vaccines caused autism.
 Carlile was ridiculed by many, and he deleted the tweet shortly afterwards.
 This did not stop Paolo Gregoletto, bassist of metalcore band Trivium, from calling out Carlile in a series of tweets of his own.

-“Polio cases have decreased by over 99% since 1988, from an estimated 350 000 cases then, to 74 reported cases in 2015.” – WHO
+“‘Polio cases have decreased by over 99% since 1988, from an estimated 350 000 cases then, to 74 reported cases in 2015.’ – WHO”

 Better yet, talk to a doctor or medical professional that can separate fact from meme fiction. https://t.co/B3bNjQ5GSH